-5. Why is it important to talk to your doctor about erectile dysfunction?
+Why is it important to talk to your doctor about erectile dysfunction?

 “Erectile dysfunction can – but may not necessarily – be a cause of great anxiety for a man.
 It often affects his relationship, quality of life and well-being.
 It can even cause depression.
 Furthermore, erectile dysfunction may be an early warning sign to help prevent a possible heart attack or stroke.
 As the arteries in the penis are very small, any blockage – which could later lead to a heart attack or stroke – is noticed there first.
 This makes it possible to intervene early on so that the vessels don’t change any more.”

+The Regimen app takes a holistic approach aimed at helping men with erectile dysfunction solve their problems for good.
+Scientists and doctors have developed an online programme based on the latest research findings.
 The app developers claim that Regimen helps three out of four men improve their erectile function by up to 5 points of the International Index of Erectile Function within 12 weeks.

 Users of the Sanitas Portal app benefit from a 25% discount on an annual subscription.
 You can find Regimen in the Sanitas Portal app under “Living healthily”.